 The first big companies to embrace electric vehicles in their fleet

-These transnational companies are committed to an integrated electric vehicle fleet in the coming years: Baidu, Deutsche Post DHL Group, Heathrow Airport, HP Inc., IKEA Group, LeasePlan, METRO AG, PG&E, Unilever, and Vattenfall.
-Additionally, they are committed to installing EV charging stations for customers and employees, for use with their owned and/or leased fleets.
+Baidu, Deutsche Post DHL Group, Heathrow Airport, HP Inc., IKEA Group, LeasePlan, METRO AG, PG&E, Unilever, and Vattenfall have committed to an integrated electric vehicle fleet in the coming years.
+Additionally, they are pledging to install EV charging stations for their customers and employees.

 Other movers and shakers include NatWest’s initiative with Octopus Energy to install 600 EV chargers at its UK offices.
-Asda announced in July 2021, that they have started the switch to an entirely electric fleet for their company cars.
-It is predicted that this switch will take up to four years, with approximately 600 company cars belonging to the supermarket.
+In addition, Asda announced in July 2021 that they started the switch to an entirely electric fleet for their vehicles.
+This switch will take up to four years, with approximately 600 company cars belonging to the supermarket.

-The EV100 coalition is an initiative run by the not-for-profit organisation, Climate Group, and aims to see all companies, globally, make the switch to an electric vehicle fleet by 2030.
+The EV100 coalition is an initiative run by the not-for-profit organisation Climate Group, and aims to see all companies, globally, make the switch to an EV fleet by 2030.
 UK businesses, Tusker, Rentokil Initial, OVO, Tarmac and Drover have all committed to this initiative.

 Why should companies integrate electric vehicles?

-Not only is it beneficial for the environment and the greater good of the climate, but corporations and individuals can also save a lot of money by integrating more electric vehicles, or going completely electric with their fleet.
+Firstly, it is beneficial for the environment and the greater good of the climate.
+However, corporations and individuals can also save a lot of money by integrating more electric vehicles or going completely electric with their fleet.

-Companies with partially or entirely electric fleets can benefit from government subsidies and tax breaks, such as avoiding company car tax.
-As well as company car tax, by reducing your companies carbon footprint you’ll be lowering your carbon emissions tax, too.
+Moreover, companies with partially or entirely electric fleets can benefit from government subsidies and tax breaks.
+As well as company car tax, by reducing your company’s carbon footprint, you’ll be lowering your carbon emissions tax, too.

 The benefits of outsourcing fleet management

-Many businesses have opted to outsource their fleet management, some of EVPs customers include; L’Oreal, Rentokil Initial, DogsTrust, Invesco and much more.
-Reasons why outsourcing your fleet management can help with operations are as followed:
+Many businesses have opted to outsource their fleet management.
+Some of EVPs customers include; L’Oreal, Rentokil Initial, DogsTrust, Invesco and much more.
+There are many reasons why outsourcing your fleet management can help with operations:

-By outsourcing an operation as time-consuming as fleet management, it allows more time to focus on the processes and internal goals within the business.
+Outsourcing an operation as time-consuming as fleet management allows more time to focus on the processes and internal goals within the business.

-Our experts at EVP have years of experience, working across a breadth of industries that can be applied to your fleet strategy.
+Our experts at EVP have years of experience, working across various industries that we can apply to your fleet strategy.

 Our fleet management consultants offer the best advice you can get.
-Working with us can save you on average £605 per fleet vehicle, and we endeavour to work out a fleet management plan which fits with your budget.
+For example, working with us can save you on average £605 per vehicle.
+Also, we endeavour to work out a fleet management plan that fits your budget.